wkhere/stackless/Doc/library/optparse.rst

 ``choice`` options are a subtype of ``string`` options.
 The ``choices`` option attribute (a sequence of strings) defines the set of allowed option arguments.
-``optparse.check_choice()`` compares user-supplied option arguments against this master list and raises OptionValueError if an invalid string is given.
+``optparse.check_choice()`` compares user-supplied option arguments against this master list and raises :exc:`OptionValueError` if an invalid string is given.

 .. _optparse-parsing-arguments: